Mr-sB/ObjectPool/README.md

 # Feature
 * Load and cache all objects inherited from `UnityEngine.Object`.
 * Unused assets and `PoolItem` will auto destroy by `DeleteTime`.
 If `DeleteTime` is -1, they will not auto destroy.
+* `LoadMode.Resource` to cache from Resources folder.
+* `LoadMode.Custom` to cache from anywhere by call `ObjectPool.Instance.RegisterCustomPoolItem` function first.
 * If you cache `GameObject`, you can implement `ISpawnHandler` and `IDisposeHandler` interfaces to listen spawn and dispose actions.
 ```c#
 public interface ISpawnHandler